Club-INTech/TechTheTurf-LowLevel/README.md

 - `bg/` The PlatformIO project for the B-G431B-ESC1 using SimpleFOC.
 - `src/asserv` The Pico SDK code for the Pico controlling the motors.
-- `src/action` The Pico SDK code for the Pico controlling the actuators.
+- `src/action` The Pico SDK code for the Pico controlling the actuators & the PAMIGAMI.
 - `src/dynamixel_sdk` The Dynamixel SDK with a Pico SDK Port Handler implemented.
 - `src/shared` Code shared across the motors and acuators controllers.
 - `include/` Headers arranged in the same fashion as the `src/` folder